Kiran6248/MS3-bazaar/README.md

 ### **User Goals**

-1. Somewhere to search for few things which I want to have and do not want to pay heavy price.
+1. Somewhere to search for few things which I want to have and do not want to pay a heavy price.
-2. To find some place where I can sell some of my Favourite things, which I do not need anymore.
+2. To find someplace where I can sell some of my Favourite things, which I do not need anymore.
-3. To find buyer for my favourite things, which I can't keep anymore and don't want to throw in garbage as well.
+3. To find a buyer for my favorite things, which I can't keep anymore and don't want to throw in the garbage as well.
-4. Buyers who are relocating, can find things in resonable rate for the initial setup of their home and office.
+4. Buyers who are relocating can find things at reasonable rate for the initial setup of their home and office.
-5. In the current Pandemic situation, User may want to browse things from the safe environment of their home.
+5. In the current Pandemic situation, Users may want to browse things from the safe environment of their home.
-6. User friendly website, where I don't have to be very technically educated to publish my ads.
+6. User-friendly website, where I don't have to be very technically educated to publish my ads.

 ### **Business Goals**

 1. During the current world condition, when it is difficult to find Non-essential shops, this site would provide a place to buy and sell some useful items.
-2. A website, where Buyer and Seller can easily contact each other, if they are interested in any product posted here.
+2. A website, where Buyer and Seller can easily contact each other if they are interested in any product posted here.
-3. An easy to navigate site, with buttons provided for these paths through the site.
+3. An easy-to-navigate site, with buttons provided for these paths through the site.
-4. All the items will be categorised and will be easy to search, to save the time and energy of everyone.
+4. All the items will be categorized and will be easy to search, to save the time and energy of everyone.
-5. The site owner will have the full control on every post, and He/She can add or remove categories or ads.
+5. The site owner will have full control over every post, and He/She can add or remove categories or ads.

 ### **User Stories**
  **Visitor Stories**
 1. As a new visitor, I want to be able to easily find the product that I am looking for.
-2. As a new visitor, I want to search the product by using simple words, it should not be always the keyword.
+2. As a new visitor, I want to search for the product by using simple words, it should not be always the keyword.
 3. As a new visitor, I want to first select the item by its appearance and price.
 4. As a new visitor, I want to contact the seller if I want to buy Something.
 5. As a new visitor, I want to be able to contact the admin of the page if I am not satisfied with my purchase.
 6. As a new visitor, I want to register my account easily if I want to sell something.
 7. As a visitor, I want to know if the product is available or not, before clicking and viewing full details.
-8. As a returning visitor, I want to login easily and make some changes in my product. i.e. price.
+8. As a returning visitor, I want to login easily and make some changes to my product. i.e. price.
 9. As a returning visitor, I want to login easily and remove my product from the site if it is sold.
 10. As a regular visitor, I want to navigate easily through the pages.
-11. As a regular visitor, I want to see details of each item clearly.
+11. As a regular visitor, I want to see the details of each item.
 12. As a regular visitor, I want to login from my mobile and expect the site and image to be fully responsive.
 13. As a seller, I want to see all the items posted by me in one place, so that I can take decisions on that.

 ### **Business Stories**

   As the site owner I want/expect/need:
-  1. To display the ads in a colourful manner.
+  1. To display the ads colorfully.
-  2. To manage all the ads posted in the site and delete any appropriate one.
+  2. To manage all the ads posted on the site and delete any appropriate one.
   3. To add more categories later if required.
-  4. The Buyers/Sellers can contact me easily through a contact form or they can find me in social media accounts.
+  4. The Buyers/Sellers can contact me easily through a contact form or they can find me on social media accounts.

   [Go back to Top](#table-of-content)
   ***